 I want to help you get out of the fog.
 The relationship that you have with yourself is the groundwork for every other relationship.

-Associate Clinical Social Worker in San Francisco, CA
+Licensed Clinical Social Worker in San Francisco, CA

 Depression is the monster in the closet that makes you want to hide and to also put on a face to the world of being, "just fine."
 It's exhausting, isolating, and scary to be in this place.
 I can help you get out of the initial grips of depression and find ways to identify why these patterns are occurring in your life.
 I want to help you live a life where depression isn't running the show, and where you are able to live a life that's meaningful to you.
 It's possible!